gerrymcjr/files_gpt/README.txt

-P.S even though i use an LLM that only needs 8GB RAM it would still take at least 5 minutes to generate a response, but its good enough for me as i am not in a hurry, and its more of a hubby than a necessity.
+P.S even though i use an LLM that only needs 8GB RAM it would still take at least 5 minutes to generate a response, but its good enough for me as i am not in a hurry, and its more of a hobby than a necessity.
 Just wanted to share :-)

 and also make sure to remove double quotes from the text file you wish to summarise or add to the vectordb